emqxarchive/emqx-enterprise-docs-en/rule_tutorial.rst

   Select "message.publish", then type in the following SQL::

     SELECT
+      json_decode(payload) as p,
-      payload.metric as metric, payload.tags as tags, payload.value as value
+      p.metric as metric, p.tags as tags, p.value as value
     FROM
-      "message.publish"
+      "#"

   .. image:: ./_static/images/opentsdb_sql_1.png